-The trail from parking lot to cave is less than a mile.
-This is great rattlesnake habitat, so watch where you are stepping and don’t stick your hand in nooks and crannies for fun.
+The trail from the parking lot to the cave is less than a mile.
+This is great rattlesnake habitat, so watch where you are stepping, and don’t stick your hand in nooks and crannies for fun.
 As you walk towards Pluto’s Cave, you will find really beautiful views of Mount Shasta, the Whaleback, Herd Peak, Sheep Rock, and surrounding ranches with their old and twisted Juniper trees.

 John Muir once explored Pluto’s Cave, writing: